 Cruise gratuities are simply a fact of cruising.
 The payments go toward staff members providing service, including your room steward and dining staff.
-While some see these tips as forced payments, other see them as a rightly deserved reward to hardworking crew.
+While some see these tips as forced payments, others see them as a rightly deserved reward to hardworking crew.

 To help ease any confusion, we’ve explained in detail everything you need to know about gratuities on a Norwegian cruise.
 We have sailed the cruise line a number of times and know how it all works.

 The first thing to know?
 While we refer to the charges as gratuities or tips below, Norwegian has taken to calling them “service charges.”
-In this case, all three of those references mean the same thing.
+In this case, all those references mean the same thing.

 Here’s more about what you need to know…